Codimension one foliations calibrated by non-degenerate closed 2-forms: Appendix: Legendrian surgery, open book decompositions and generalized Dehn surgery

-The second isotropic setup is the one of the (n+1)-handle to be attached, which is almost the one described in \cite{We91}; we change the end along which the handle is glued, and also the Liouville vector field that has to make it concave.
-We also use the notation of proposition \ref{pro:lagsurg}.
+The second isotropic setup is the one of the $(n+1)$-handle to be attached, which is the one described in \cite{We91}, section Standard Handle, up to the following change.
+Unlike Weinstein does, we are going to glue the convex end of $(M\times [-1,1],d(e^v\alpha), \tfrac{\partial}{\partial v}, M\times \{0\}, L\times\{0\})$ to the concave end of the symplectic $(n+1)$-handle; the reason is that in our definition of Lagrangian surgery, we glued the symplectic $(n+1)$-handle along the hypersurface $H_{2,r}$ where the symplectic vector field points inward.
+For this reason we also define a different Liouville vector field in the $(n+1)$-handle.
+We use the notation introduced in \ref{ssec:lagsurg}.